-PART II – LVMH chairman Bernard Arnault returned the standstill agreement that Gucci had proposed in which LVMH would formally agree to stop buying Gucci shares in exchange for seats on the board of the Italian design house.
-It was sent back – by fax – at precisely 5:01 pm to Gucci CEO Domenico Del Sole.
+PART II – LVMH chairman Bernard Arnault returned the standstill agreement that Gucci’s CEO Domenico Del Sole had drafted.
+In furtherance of the deal, LVMH would formally agree to stop buying Gucci shares, and LVMH would be given seats on the board of the Italian design house.
+The agreement was sent back – by fax – at precisely 5:01 pm on February 17 to Del Sole – right on deadline.

 It was blank.
-Arnault had not signed the document (as set out in Part I of this series).
+Arnault had not signed the document.
 In refusing to agree to the deal, Arnault shattered any hopes that De Sole had of LVMH slowing its aggressive and thoroughly unwanted acquisition spree of Gucci's shares.

 Under the watch of De Sole, Gucci created an Employee Stock Ownership Plan (“ESOP”).
 Such an instrument is typically used to provide a company's workforce with an ownership interest in the company; shares are typically allocated to employees and may be held in the trust until an employee retires or leaves the company.

-On March 19, despite miraculously ongoing negotiations between LVMH and Gucci, news broke that Gucci had agreed to sell the 42 percent equity stake created by the ESOP – the precise stake that LVMH was vying for – to PPR for $3 billion.
+On March 19, despite miraculously ongoing negotiations between LVMH and Gucci as to the ownership of the 42 percent equity stake created by the ESOP and LVMH’s entitlement to seats on its board, news broke that Gucci had agreed to sell the 42 percent stake – precisely what LVMH was vying for – to Paris-based luxury conglomerate PPR for $3 billion.

-A formerly uninvolved PPR swooped in to “save” Gucci from LVMH.
-The rival conglomerate, headed up by François Pinault, was being hailed as a “white knight.”
+A formerly uninvolved PPR swooped in to “save” Gucci from LVMH, and as a result, the rival conglomerate, headed up by François Pinault, was being hailed as a “white knight” to LVMH’s role as the ugly and greedy antagonist.

-Despite the revelation, Bob Singer – Gucci's then-chief financial officer – and Pierre Godé, Arnault’s “right hand,” arrived for their previously-scheduled meeting in Amsterdam.
-The encounter was brief, not lasting more than 30 minutes; Gucci had already made its choice, and it was LVMH’s view that it had been disrespected in the most striking way.
+Despite the revelation, Bob Singer, Gucci's then-chief financial officer, and Pierre Godé, Arnault’s “right hand,” arrived for their previously-scheduled meeting in Amsterdam.
+The encounter was brief, not lasting more than 30 minutes; Gucci had already made its choice, and it was LVMH’s view that it had been disrespected by Guci in the most striking way.

 Not the End

-Still yet, LVMH did not back down.
+LVMH did not back down, though.
 Before the Gucci-PPR deal was finalized, the Arnault-owned entity made its fury known.
 After placing two (failed) bids to purchase 100 percent of Gucci outright, including the PPR shares, first for $81 and then $85 per share (ultimately, $10 more per share than PPR’s winning $75/share offer), LVMH sued to block the deal.

 LVMH’s legal team argued that, among other things, the issuance of the Gucci "poison pill" shares (by way of the ESOP) – a tactic utilized by companies to prevent or discourage hostile takeovers, usually through the issuance of new preferred shares in order to make shares of the company’s stock look unattractive or less desirable to the acquiring firm – was nothing more than Gucci using "legal trickery" to "circumvent" LVMH’s bid for board representation and to deprive LVMH of its rightfully-owed voting rights.